Jarren Benton: 2016–2017: Slow Motion, Vol. 2 and The Mink Coat Killa

 On July 22, 2016, Benton released his second studio album, and his first one under his newfound independent record label Benton Enterprises, Slow Motion, Vol. 2, the sequel to his 2015 EP, Slow Motion.
 On June 23, 2017, Benton released his third studio album titled, "The Mink Coat Killa", and supported by two singles from the album "C.R.E.A.M.
 17" featuring Nick Grant being released on June 1, and "Again" featuring Aleon Craft being released on June 19, from the album.
 Initially, Benton stated that this project was intended to be a Wu-Tang Clan tribute project, the title of the project being a reference to his Wu-Tang name "The Mink Coat Killa."

 2018–present: One Week Notice and Yuck Fou

 On January 5, 2018, Benton, with the record label StillMovin, released a collaboration project titled, One Week Notice.
 The album was created when StillMovin label owner Damian Ritter got Benton together with Dizzy Wright, Audio Push, Demrick, Emilio Rojas, Reezy, DJ Hoppa, and Kato to record an album in one week.
 On June 29, 2018, Benton and Kato released the single "Don't Need You" featuring Hopsin and announced a collaborative album.
 On July 25, Benton and Kato released the single "Money Bag" featuring Jay Park, and announced that their collaborative album, Yuck Fou, would be released under Roc Nation.

+In 2022 he released the satirical single "Nancy" about former Speaker of the United States House of Representatives Nancy Pelosi with rapper Samson.

 Personal life

-Benton was married and has two children.
+Benton was married and has three children.